WinterAxis/ESV-MD-Bible/The_Bible_esv/46_1_Corinthians/1_Cor_2.md

 The spiritual person judges all things, but is himself to be judged by no one.

 ###### 16
 "For who has understood the mind of the Lord so as to instruct him?"
-But we have the mind of Christ. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But we have the mind of Christ.

 ***